caspergrl/GT-UX-UI-Dec2022-June2023/09-week/02-lesson.md

 Today we will be working on creating a UI navigation, which is a foundational piece of any design system.
 Your users need to navigate your website, and we can create a consistent set of rules that can be applied to all our webpages, apps, or software solutions.

 ## SLIDE 10
-### What Is Information Structure?

-Information structure is the domain of language structure and language study that is concerned with notions such as topic, comment, presupposition, and focus.
-Put more simply, information structure helps explain why people say things in different ways.

-IA helps build information structure, which constitutes the following values for a design system:

-1. Topic: Where they are (navigation and wayfinding).
-2. Comment: What they’ve found (labels and tags).
-3. Presupposition: What’s around (classification and hierarchy).
-4. Focus: What to expect (search and others).

-Design systems are collections of reusable components, guided by clearly defined standards used to manage design at scale for an organization or product by reducing redundancy and increaseing consistency.
+Design systems are collections of reusable components, that guided by clearly defined standards used to manage design at scale for an organization or product by reducing redundancy and increasing consistency.

+When laying the groundwork for a design system we have to consider the context the content may exist in, business processes and rules surrounding defining and maintaining content, the brand, roadmaps and planning for existing and upcoming product decisions, the business and product strategy.

+The results of this work that show up within the design system may include:
+- global elements
+- navigation patterns
+- diagrams and sitemaps related to the app's structure or system
+- page types
+- information hierarchy
+- high-level nomenclature or high level overview of how and what items are named as

 ## SLIDE 11
 ### Sitemaps

 Sitemaps help guide web structure and ultimately lead to navigation UI.

-- A sitemap is not a UI.
+- A sitemap is not a UI component necessarily
   - Designing a website or app navigation UI without a sitemap is very difficult because you don’t know what navigation items should or will be.
-  - Sitemaps are the seeds, and navigation UI is the plant.
+  - Sitemaps are the seeds, and navigation UI is the plant... the sitemap helps with laying the groundwork for the navigation.

 ## SLIDE 12
 Sitemaps range from simple to detailed and are intended to help communicate structure.